Junior Girls

 The Junior Secretary and Safeguarding Officer undertake Scottish Golf approved Safeguarding Training and development courses and are vetted under the Protection of Vulnerable Groups Scheme (PVGS), as are the other County members who assist at Junior events and coaching.

-The County has also been awarded 'SafeGolf' accreditation by Scottish Golf, with a copy of the certificate reproduced below.
+The County has also been awarded 'SafeGolf' accreditation by Scottish Golf.

 alt text